ubc/blackboard-b2-util/README.md

-Utilities classes for Blackboard Building Block
+Utility class for Blackboard Building Block
 ============================================

 This tool provides easier interaction with Blackboard APIs.